Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Step-by-Step Financial Audit Process

-The statutory audit process involves 8 steps, typically completed within 7 to 15 working days, starting at ₹9,999 (plus ₹300 government fee for Form ADT-1).
-Based on our experience auditing 500+ companies, here is the exact workflow your company will follow:
+The statutory audit process involves 8 steps, typically completed within 7 to 15 working days, starting at ₹9,999 for audit preparation support (plus ₹300 government fee for Form ADT-1).
+Based on our experience supporting 500+ companies through statutory audit, here is the exact workflow your company will follow:

 Step 1: Appoint Statutory Auditor and File Form ADT-1

-The company's board recommends a Chartered Accountant or CA firm as statutory auditor, and shareholders approve the appointment at the Annual General Meeting.
+The company's board recommends a Tax Professional or audit firm as statutory auditor, and shareholders approve the appointment at the Annual General Meeting.
 The appointed auditor's written consent is obtained and Form ADT-1 filing for auditor appointment is completed on the MCA portal within 15 days of the AGM.

 Portal: mca.gov.in | Form: ADT-1 | Fee: ₹300 | Time: 1 to 2 days